VinPassed

 5. Handle the finance office on your terms

 The finance office is where a dealer often makes as much as on the car.
 Here is the move most buyers never make: when a dealer arranges your loan, the lender gives them a wholesale “buy rate,” and the dealer can quietly add a markup and sell you the higher rate, keeping the spread.
 Florida does not require them to show you the buy rate, so you have to apply the pressure yourself.
-Three moves protect you.
+A few moves protect you.
 Get pre-approved at your own bank or credit union before you go, so you have a real number to beat.
 Hand the dealer your pre-approval and ask them to beat that rate in writing, which is effectively asking them to give up their markup, rather than letting them quote you a monthly payment.
+If the dealer wants to arrange the loan anyway, ask them to route it through a credit union.
+A credit union typically pays the dealer a flat fee instead of a share of a marked-up rate.
+Asking, out loud, to see the buy rate helps too: Florida does not make the dealer show it, but the question signals you know how the spread works.
 And on any add-on, ask for the total dollars over the life of the loan, not the change to your payment, because a small monthly number can hide thousands.

 6. Read the contract and the fees before you sign